 C14.
 Is KMDC CFP Timetable flexible enough to suit my busy lifestyle?

 KMDC’s delivery strategy allows FLEXIBILITY to you in view of your hectic working schedules.
 We offer Saturday, Sunday and weekday sessions.
 For each module, there will be 3 to 8 intakes per semester.
 Some intakes will commence early while some will commence in the middle of the semester, and the last intakes will start just about 2 months before the examination.
 Thus, you do have many choices.

 However we recommend that you enroll and start early in order to accommodate the demands of your personal and professional lives.
 In addition, you can now sit for a few modules simultaneously and is still able to manage each module comfortably following the recommended study schedule.

 LEARNING SUPPORT FOR CFP STUDENTS

 C15.
 What kind of learning support and materials will be given to me by KMDC?

-KMDC offers 8-9 full day face-to-face CFP workshops including revision seminar for each module with contact hours 60 - 72 hours.
-Besides that, we provide free training workshop on "Financial Calculator and Time Value of Money".
-For study materials, we provide you KMDC CFP manuals, lecture notes, sample exam papers (soft copy only) and online materials.
+KMDC offers 8-9 full days face-to-face CFP workshops including revision seminar for each module.
+Besides that, we provide free training workshop on “Financial Calculator and Time Value of Money”.
+For study materials, we provide you KMDC CFP manuals, lecture notes, online learning portal with sample exam papers (soft copy) and online materials.
 KMDC also organizes financial planning seminars regularly for our CFP learning community and the public.
-Besides that, KMDC provides online Financial Planning software, PlanPlus from Canada for every CFP students enrolled with us.

 C16.
 How does KMDC ensure that I can pass my CFP examination?